Treatment for gestational diabetes

 Giving birth

-Because of the risks associated with having gestational diabetes, your healthcare professionals should explain your options for giving birth before you make your birth plan.
+Because of the risks that can come with having gestational diabetes, your healthcare professionals should explain your options for giving birth before you make your birth plan.

-Your glucose levels will also be monitored carefully during labour and birth.
+Your blood sugar levels will be monitored carefully during labour and birth.

 Read more about gestational diabetes